RobertMolenaar-UT/PicoQuant-multi_channel_screen/README.md

 The PTU conversion is done by

 https://github.com/RobertMolenaar-UT/readPTU_FLIM

-install wx python for file selector app.
+Install wx python 4.0.4 for the file selector app.
+Developed and tested on Python 3.7.9
+Script is deleoped with a Picoquant MT200 with FLIMBEE with 4x SPAD and a multiharp 150.

-Main purpose of the script is one can proccess a batch or folder of PTU files and get a series fluorescent multicolor images with minimal user input.
+the main purpose of the MultiChannel script is that one can proccess a multiple PTU files or folder with PTU files and get a series Fluorescent multicolor images with minimal user input.
-Tested system : Picoquant MT200 with FLIMBEE with 4x SPAD and a multiharp 150.

-Each PTU file is checked for
+Each single PTU file analysed on:
 - if it is a 2D  image.
-- Autodetect # APD channels
+- Autodetects the number of APD channels.
-- Supports 'PIE'  or 'normal' excitation
+- Supports 'PIE' and 'normal' excitation.
-- Features Zstack image projection and FRET efficiency
+- Features Zstack image projection and FRET efficiency.
-- Common errors are catched and listed in the end.
+- Common exp file-errors are catched and reported in the end.
+- Output images are stored in a seperate folder.

-You need to define the channels in the initial part of the code:
+You do need to define the channels in the initial part of the code:

                   Ch,         NameLabel,        Coloring,   Gain,  PIE TimeGate, FRET
 - Config1 = Set_Channel_Info(1, 'Alexa647'  	,   'Red'      ,2        ,1 ,      'donor')
 - Config2 = Set_Channel_Info(2, 'Alexa488'    ,   'Green'    ,2        ,2 ,      'acceptor')
 - Config3 = Set_Channel_Info(3,   'DAPI-1     ,   'Blue'     ,2        ,3 ,       '-')
 - Config4 = Set_Channel_Info(4,   'DAPI-2'    ,   'Blue'     ,2        ,3 ,       '-')

-1. Each channel is normalized from 0:1 and added into a RGB color image.
+in this configuration class
+1. Namelabel: username of colouring or dye.
-2. Availabe colors: 'Red', 'Green', 'YGreen' , 'Blue', 'Magenta', 'Cyan', 'Orange','Yellow'
+2. Coloring: available colors are 'Red', 'Green', 'YGreen' , 'Blue', 'Magenta', 'Cyan', 'Orange','Yellow'
+3. Gain: each channel is normalized from [0:1] to the max brightness in the image, use gain value to increase the brightness
+4. PIE TimeGate: Contrast can be enhanced by using PIE excitation in the experiment to supress any cross-excitation
-3. Picoquant PIE TimeGate LASER fireing order is from the longst wavelenght first to the shortest last
+	NOTE: LASER fireing order is the longseste wavelenght first towards the shortest wavelenght as last.
-4. Optional assign FRET 'donor', and 'acceptor' channels and enable *FRET =True*
+5. if applicable assign FRET 'donor', and 'acceptor' channels and enable *FRET =True*

-5. Zstack image projection can be made of the selected Z stack files.
+6. Zstack image projection can be made of the selected Z stack files.
 Set *Zstack=True* and *Plot_OrthogonalProjections=True*
-6. Image Intensity [counts] data is saved in .dat (comma separated) Set *Save data files = True
+7. Image Intensity [counts] data is saved in .dat (comma separated) Set *Save data files = True

-SETUP configurations.
+8. PIE TAC ranges are automatically calculated from the *.PTU header.

+Your MT200 SETUP:

 1. Change laser lines here in order of the SEPIAII rackposition *SEPIA_laser_lines=[638,560,488,405]
 2. Set objectives full names in Symphotimetime64 or in the function *Read_objective()
-3. PIE TAC ranges are automatically calculated.

 Known limitation: For bi-directional scanning, the readPTU_flim needs to be modified, code upon request.